raybogman/pwa-serverless/README.md

 :mega:
 - Review your `copilot/pipeline.yml` file in `stages` -> `name` if this is `pub_prod` and `pub_test`. `pub_prod` will be the build directory for production and `pub_test` for test.
 Run `copilot pipeline update` in case you like to update the repository.
 - You can install `npm i climod-add-script` to add the scripts into your package.json using the command line.
-    - yarn climod-add-script --name 'build:serverless' --cmd 'yarn run build:prod && ./serverless/serverless.sh'
+    - climod-add-script --name 'build:serverless:test' --cmd 'yarn run build:prod && ./serverless/serverless.sh'
-    - yarn climod-add-script --name 'build:serverless:test' --cmd 'yarn run build:prod && ./serverless/serverless.sh test'
+    - climod-add-script --name 'build:serverless:test' --cmd 'yarn run build:prod && ./serverless/serverless.sh test'

-## Install PWA Studio Server (on macOS or Linux)
+## PWA Studio Severless Kickstarter (on macOS or Linux)

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/raybogman/serverless/HEAD/install.sh)"
 ```

 Copy/paste the above command into your shell.
-It will clone this repository, create a new `git init` install `npm i climod-add-script` and will add the new scripts into the package.json.
+It will clone this repository, create a new `git init` install `yarn global add climod-add-script` and will add the new scripts into the package.json.
 Make sure you run this command from your project root.

 ### Readings
 - [https://aws.github.io/copilot-cli/docs/concepts/pipelines/](https://aws.github.io/copilot-cli/docs/concepts/pipelines/)